[(1) The Secretary of State may by order revoke a neighbourhood development order.

 (2) A local planning authority may, with the consent of the Secretary of State, by order revoke a neighbourhood development order that they have made.

 (3) If a neighbourhood development order is revoked, the person revoking the order must state the reasons for the revocation.

 (4) A local planning authority may at any time by order modify a neighbourhood development order that they have made for the purpose of correcting errors.

-[(4A) A local planning authority may at any time by order modify a neighbourhood development order they have
+[(4A) A local planning authority may at any time by order

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.